 There are structural differences between the agreements.
 Financial services are treated either in a separate chapter (Mexico, South Korea) or an annex (majority of the countries) or are not committed (Chile, but there is a mandate for negotiations).
 Telecommunications services are covered by the general Services Chapter (excepting Mexico), but they are complemented by specific dispositions in an annex (the majority of the countries) or in schedules of specific commitments in accordance with the GATS model (Costa Rica, Panama, China).
 The movement of natural persons is covered by a separate chapter (Japan), an annex (Columbia, Ecuador, the GCC member states, the Philippines and Turkey) or without additional terms.
-Other annexes complete the services chapters for specific dispositions in certain domains, excepting China, where an annexe on trade in services (TISA) establishes additional horizontal dispositions and further ones, among others in the domain of the movement of natural persons and financial services.
+Other annexes complete the services chapters for specific dispositions in certain domains, excepting China, where an annex on trade in services (TISA) establishes additional horizontal dispositions and further ones, among others in the domain of the movement of natural persons and financial services.

 The following table contains information on the content of the concluded agreements:

 As in the GATS, specific commitments are listed in an annex (Schedule of Commitments).
 The Schedules of Commitments are structured by sector using the so-called W.120 classification of the WTO:

 The definitions of single services sectors are based on the provisional UN Central Product Classification (CPC).
 Services are covered by Sections 5 to 9 of the CPC:

 Last modification 30.11.2018